-It is hard to believe that Tom Hanks has been gracing our screens for over forty years now, and, by the looks of it, he has no plans of slowing down anytime soon.
+It is really hard to believe that Tom Hanks has been gracing our screens for over forty years now, and, by the looks of it, he has no plans of slowing down anytime soon.
 There is a certain something that he exudes every time he steps in front of a camera that comes across both on the big screen and small.
 It captures your attention and won’t let go.

 As far back as the early eighties when he played Buffy/Kip Wilson on the cult classic sitcom Bosom Buddies, right through the 1990s where he walked away with back-to-back Academy Awards all the way until today.
 He is not the showiest actor and does not manifest the undeniable physical presence as you would find with someone like The Rock.
 Yet, he demands the audience’s attention and rightly so.